osmocom/osmo-ttcn3-hacks/_testenv/README.md

 #### Testsuite section

-* `program=` the executable for starting the testsuite, without arguments.
+* `program=`: the executable for starting the testsuite, without arguments.

 * `config=`: the testsuite configuration file.